nodeadmin/nodeadmin/README.md

 ![Image of direct queries](https://i.gyazo.com/7f29974fd44e4404a853d7888f40186f.gif)

-Direct Queries provides the ability to execute raw SQL queries directly from NodeAdmin.
+Direct Queries provides the ability to execute raw SQL queries directly from node-mysql-admin.
 Type in the desired query and click 'submit query'.
 If the query was successful, a table containing the results of the query will be displayed the query window.
 If the query was unsuccessful, an error message will pop up detailing why the query was unsuccessful.

 ### Settings